alem-platform/foundation/own-redis/README.md

 ## Context

 In the programming world, there is often a need to store unstructured key-value data without explicit relationships.
 In such cases, key-value databases come to the rescue.
 The principle of their work is quite simple: by a given key, they directly store the value in RAM.
-Due to their simplicity, such databases work very quickly
+Due to their simplicity, such databases work very quickly.

 Examples of such databases are:
 - [Redis](https://redis.io/)
 - [Memcached](https://memcached.org/)

-Basic operations of inserting and retrieving a value by key in the above mentioned databases work in constant time O(1)
+Basic operations of inserting and retrieving a value by key in the above mentioned databases work in constant time O(1).

 ## General Criteria